hail-is/hail/docs/PCA.md

 A related object is the sample covariance or genetic relationship matrix (GRM) $MM'/m$, whose eigenvectors are the columns of $U$ and whose eigenvalues $s_1^2/m, s_2^2/m, \ldots$ are the variances carried by the respective principal components.
 The eigenvalues are also key statistics for the tests of population structure described in the cited paper.

-**Note:** Plink/GCTA take the GRM as a starting point and compute it slightly differently with regard to missing data (modifying the denominator $m$ for each entry to the number of non-missing pairs of genotypes used).
-They also output the its eigenvectors without rescaling (i.e. $U_k$ instead of $U_k S_k$), which has the drawback that the components no longer have the right relative variances and do not represent a projection of the original data.
+**Note:** PLINK/GCTA take the GRM as starting point and compute it slightly differently with regard to missing data (modifying the denominator $m$ for each entry to the number of pairs of non-missing genotypes used).
+They also output its eigenvectors without rescaling (i.e. $U_k$ instead of $U_k S_k$), which has the drawback that the components no longer have the right relative variances and do not represent a projection of the original data.

 ## Issues
  - PLINK has an option to use X-chromosome variants.
 Does anyone do this?
 Should we support it?